Characteristics of a Learning Disability

 The Impact of Weak Cognitive Skills on Learning

-Here’s a brief description of each of the cognitive skills, as well as common learning struggles that can be experienced if that skill is weak:
+Here’s a brief description of each of the cognitive skills, as well as common learning struggles that can be experienced if that skill needs improvement:

 Attention/Sustained